HillsMakan/sydneyhillsmakan/src/content/partner/birdzo-parcel.md

   - International
 discount_pct: 10
 ---
-Birdzo Parcel is a leading courier service provider in Malaysia for both individuals and businesses to ship your products from Malaysia to Australia and vice versa.
+Birdzo Parcel is a leading courier service provider in Malaysia for both individuals and businesses.
+We ship anything, anywhere, for businesses and individuals (B2B & B2C).

+Get convenient door-to-door service, e-commerce integration, budget-friendly options, and multi-piece shipment handling.